kyleskwon/kyleskwon.github.io/contact.md

 feature-img: "img/color.png"
 ---

+{:.center}
+Send me a message and I'll get back to you within 24 hours.

 <form action="https://getsimpleform.com/messages?form_api_token=67cd197256654fcbb97993a2363c34a9" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->
   <input type='hidden' name='redirect_to' value='http://kyleskwon.github.io/thank-you/' />